arista-eosplus/packer-veos/VirtualBox/README.md

      * Aboot-[release].iso and **rename it Aboot-vEOS.iso**
      * vEOS-[release].vmdk and **rename it vEOS.vmdk**

-**NOTE:** You can use the any Aboot and vEOS release combination you want, but make sure that the two are compatible.
-If you are not sure the two files you indend to use are compatible, please contact support@arista.com.
+**NOTE:** You can use any Aboot and vEOS release combination you want, but make sure that the two are compatible.
+If you are not sure the two files you intend to use are compatible, please contact support@arista.com.

  * **Virtual Networks**
      If you have not configured the vboxnets described in the diagram above, you can run ```./setup-vbox.sh``` to do this for you.
  * **VBoxBuilder will export a VM, but will NOT import/register it in VirtualBox afterwards.** Please go to the newly created folders and double click the .ovf files in order to import the VMs into VirtualBox.

 ##1.
 Install Packer